Create Templates

 }

-}You may edit the JSON manually or let generate_dxf.py edit it for you by using the --save flag.
+}You may edit the JSON manually or let generate_dxf.py edit it for you by using the --save flag with the single command.

-python generate_dxf.py --card_size standard --paper_width 11in --paper_length 8.5in --paper_name letter --saveBoth metric (mm) and imperial (in) units are accepted.
-This generates the DXF and saves the new card size, paper size, and layout entry to layouts.json automatically.
+python generate_dxf.py single output.dxf --card_size standard --paper_width 11in --paper_height 8.5in --paper_name letter --saveBoth metric (mm) and imperial (in) units are accepted.
+This generates the DXF to the specified output path and saves the new card size, paper size, and layout entry to layouts.json automatically.

-python generate_dxf.py --allDXF files are written to cutting_templates/dxf/.
+python generate_dxf.py batch --optimizeDXF files are written to:

 There are two ways of creating cutting templates, either manually or autogenerating them.
 Autogenerating them requires calibrating GUI automation, which a bit more involved than manually creating templates.